dmric/gsdk/README.md

 Recommend install on blank new rails app

-Although Get Shit Done (Rails Version) can be installed on your existing rails app, we still recommend you to install it on a blank new rails app first and get familiar how this gem integrate your rails app.
+Although Get Shit Done (Rails Version) can be installed on your existing rails app, we still recommend you to install it on a blank new rails app first and get familiar with how this gem integrates with your rails app.

 Remove any bootstrap from existing rails app

-If you want to integrate existing rails app, please make sure you have remove all the Bootstrap gems such as [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails), [bootstrap-rails](https://github.com/anjlab/bootstrap-rails), [bootstrap-sass](https://github.com/twbs/bootstrap-sass), [less-rails-bootstrap](https://github.com/metaskills/less-rails-bootstrap) or any Bootstrap related stylesheets and javascript from your rails app.
-As Get Shit Done (Rails Version) already contain its own version of Bootstrap.
+If you want to integrate existing rails app, please make sure you have removed all the Bootstrap gems such as [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails), [bootstrap-rails](https://github.com/anjlab/bootstrap-rails), [bootstrap-sass](https://github.com/twbs/bootstrap-sass), [less-rails-bootstrap](https://github.com/metaskills/less-rails-bootstrap) or any Bootstrap related stylesheets and javascript from your rails app.
+As Get Shit Done (Rails Version) already contains its own version of Bootstrap.

 [Back to top](#table-of-content)